codeinthehole/codeinthehole.com/www/posts/0036-writing-a-thesis-in-latex.rst

 recommend the inclusion of the PDF-related commands, they are not strictly necessary and can be ignored - especially if you are new to Latex.

+.. warning:: I wrote this article after finishing my PhD in 2005.
+I haven't
+    done any Latex since and am thus very rusty.
+Ultimately, these days I'm unlikely to be able to answer many questions on this topic.
+Sorry about that.

 Note for Windows users
 ======================